hummingbot/hummingbot/documentation/docs/installation/cloud-servers.md

 For experienced and technical users, we recommend setting up a cloud instance and installing the Docker version or from source.
 This enables Hummingbot to run 24/7.

 Hummingot Docker instances takes up around 500 MB of storage space and 4 GB for Hummingbot Docker image.
-We thave ested to install and run Hummingbot on the following machine types:
+We have ested to install and run Hummingbot on the following machine types:

 | Provider              | Instance Type   | Instance Details      |
 | --------------------- | --------------- | --------------------- |